-This day provides an overview of the UK higher education sector.
-This is relevant whether you have come into the sector at a more senior level, are still in your early career, or if you are looking for a deeper understanding of the sector context having moved roles.
-Changes in the sector and the space and place of administration in the sector are covered as well as current hot topics.
-There is a strong emphasis on understanding how political, economic, social and academic considerations impact on the sector, and delegates will be encouraged to reflect on how their own role and institution contributes to, and is influenced by, these external factors.
+This event will provide you with a thorough overview of the UK higher education sector including a brief look back at the historical development of the sector before looking at more recent changes and current influences.
+There is a strong emphasis on understanding how political, economic, social and academic considerations impact higher education, and you will be encouraged to reflect on how your own role and institution contributes to, and is influenced by, these external factors.

 Time: 9:30 to 16:40